Hampshire nurse becomes first UK Peritoneal mesothelioma specialist

 A Hampshire Hospitals NHS Foundation Trust nurse has become the UK’s first specialist nurse for this rare asbestos-related cancer.

 In the UK there are around 2,600 people diagnosed with mesothelioma each year.
-Most of these will be pleural (lungs) mesothelioma, Peritoneal mesothelioma is a much rarer type of the asbestos related cancer.
+Most of these will be pleural (lungs) mesothelioma, Peritoneal mesothelioma is a much rarer type of asbestos related cancer.

 Mesothelioma is a tumour of the mesothelium.
 This membrane has different names in different parts of the body.